MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-overview.md

 #### Using a custom Azure Fluid Relay service

-While most of you find it preferable to use our free hosted service, there are still situations where it is beneficial to use your own Azure Fluid Relay service for your Live Share app.
+While most of you find it preferable to use our free hosted service, there are still situations where it's beneficial to use your own Azure Fluid Relay service for your Live Share app.

 Consider using a custom service if you: